 Start using your calendar.

-You can integrate calendars on your phone and keep any and all important meetings on it.
 Remembering obligations can be stressful, I choose to rely on my calendar.
 I add my work schedule, industry events, dates, plans, and even Twitter chats on my calendar.
 If it’s not on the calendar, it’s not happening!

 Sign up for an online course to improve a relevant skill in your industry.